ROSS-org/ross-org.github.io/_posts/2018-02-09-damaris-streaming.md

 ```

 The first section `[inst]` is for instrumentation settings.
 It's similar to how the command line options are currently for the ROSS instrumentation.
+For `engine-stats` and `model-stats`, 1 is for GVT-based sampling, 2 is for real time sampling, and 3 is for virtual time sampling, and 0 means no sampling at all.
 So for the example here, it would run GVT-based instrumentation, sampling every 100 GVT computations
 and collect PE, KP, and LP level data.
 The `write-data` option is a testing feature.
 This lets the Damaris server write out the flatbuffers